 Now 3 days later, on Wednesday, March 18th, we went to the Brazilian Consulate in Iquitos, to receive a medical check-up before leaving the country.
-Four Peruvian doctors came in a fully-equipped ambulance to run a few tests on us (a total of eight Brazilians).
+Four Peruvian doctors who had a training similar to the one given at Brampton’s first aid program came in a fully-equipped ambulance to run a few tests on us (a total of eight Brazilians).
 After the procedures, the Consulate personnel took us all to the cargo ship.

 We spent the next three days on a daunting boat trip along the Lower Amazon.
 The privately-run boat was loaded with 4 tons of food supplies to be distributed to villages along the way.
 We stopped at the small “pueblos” of Pebas, Nuevo Pebas, Cochiquinas, Alto Monte, San Isidro, San Pablo, Caballococha, and Santa Rosa.
 The Bora, Huitoto, Tikuna and other ethnic groups inhabit these riverside communities, where I was able to see an Amazonia previously unknown to me.